binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 With this call, you will get useful information about supported countries, such as:

-- `2-letter` code for each country
+- A `2-letter` code for each country
 - `Identity` service providers for each country
 - Country Tax Identifier Format (`tin_format`)
+- etc.

-This can be useful to account creation forms, in which you need to ask your users to provide validated information about their identity base, depending on their country of residence.
+This can be useful for account creation forms, in which you need to ask users to provide validated information about their identity base, depending on their country of residence.

 :::caution
 For address and tax ID validations, please use the provided 'tin_format' for the country.
 :::

-The country of your users is important for your next steps.
-With it, you can determine which assets and features the client can use.
+User's country is important for your next steps.
+It determines which assets and features they can use.

 :::tip
-It's better if you get the list of countries before populating your form.
+It's better to get the list of countries before populating your form.
 :::

 :::danger